artsiom-sinitski/CreditCard-Fraud-Detection-Model/README.md

 # CreditCard-Fraud-Detection-Model

-Determines if a credit card was used not by the owner
+Determines if a credit card was used maliciously, not by the original owner

 ## Table of Contents